nine7nine/android_build/README.md

 ../development/tools/make_key extra '/C=CA/ST=Ontario/L=Toronto/O=ROM/OU=ROM/CN=ROM/emailAddress=xxxxx@gmail.com'

 Exporting the environment varilable below points the build system to your keys.
-(I add it in the script that I use for setting up android builds).
+(I add it in the script that I use for setting up android builds before compililation).
 NOTE: It must be passed in order for the automated key-singing to be used.
 If it is not passed, then android_build will fall back to the regular keys.

 $ export SIGNING_KEY_DIR=/path/to/your/signing-keys